locustio/locust/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/locustio/locust.svg)](https://github.com/locustio/locust/graphs/contributors)
 [![Support Ukraine Badge](https://bit.ly/support-ukraine-now)](https://github.com/support-ukraine/support-ukraine)

 Locust is an easy to use, scriptable and scalable performance testing tool.
-You define the behaviour of your users in regular Python code, instead of being constrained by a UI or domain specific language that only pretends to be real code.
+You define your load test in regular Python code, instead of being constrained by a UI or domain specific language that only pretends to be real code.
 This makes Locust infinitely expandable and very developer friendly.

 To get started right away, head over to the [documentation](http://docs.locust.io/en/stable/installation.html).